Akira (1988 film): Cultural influence

 Akira has also influenced the work of musicians.
 The music video for the Michael Jackson and Janet Jackson song "Scream" (1995) features clips from Akira.
 Kanye West cited Akira as a major influence on his work, and he paid homage to the film in the "Stronger" (2007) music video.
 Lupe Fiasco's album Tetsuo & Youth (2015) is named after Tetsuo Shima.
-The popular bike from the film, Kaneda's Motorbike, appears in Steven Spielberg's film Ready Player One, and CD Projekt's video game Cyberpunk 2077.
+Kaneda's motorcycle appears in Steven Spielberg's film Ready Player One, and CD Projekt's video game Cyberpunk 2077.
 Deus Ex: Mankind Divided video game developer Eidos Montréal also paid homage to the film's poster.
 The season four premiere of Rick and Morty ("Edge of Tomorty: Rick Die Rickpeat") features a scene in which Morty, and then Rick, are transformed into a giant tendrilled monster that Jerry and Beth later refer to as "an Akira".
-The 2000 South Park episode Trapper Keeper has references to Akira, such as one of the characters transforming into a giant blob organism before absorbing several other characters, similar to the film.
+The 2000 South Park episode "Trapper Keeper" contains references to Akira, such as one of the characters transforming into a giant blob organism before absorbing several other characters, similar to the film.
 The stage name of pornographic actress Asa Akira also comes from Akira.
 The music video for Grimes's "Delete Forever" pays homage to Tetsuo's penultimate moments on the Olympic throne.

 When Tokyo was chosen to host the 2020 Summer Olympics in the 2013 bidding process, several commentators claimed that Akira predicted the future event.
 In 2017, Akira was referred to in several Tokyo Olympic promotions.
-In February 2020, during the coronavirus pandemic and 147 days before the Olympics, a scene in Akira which calls for the cancellation of the 2020 Olympics or a graffiti stating Just Cancel It!
-(147 days before the event) led to a social media trend calling for the cancellation of the 2020 Olympics, where it topped Twitter topics in Japan.
+In February 2020, during the COVID-19 pandemic and 147 days before the Olympics, a scene in Akira which calls for the cancellation of the 2020 Olympics and graffiti stating Just Cancel It!
+(147 days before the event) led to a social media trend calling for the cancellation of the 2020 Olympics, where it topped trending Twitter topics in Japan.
 The Summer Olympics were eventually postponed to 2021 due to the pandemic.